Lufthansa cancels 1700 flights due to Monday's union strike

-FRANKFURT, April 20 (Reuters) - Germany’s largest airline Lufthansa said it was cancelling almost 1700 flights on Monday, mostly on domestic and short-haul European routes, as a result of planned strike action by thousands of workers calling for higher pay.
+FRANKFURT (Reuters) - Germany’s largest airline Lufthansa (LHAG.DE) said it was cancelling almost 1700 flights on Monday, mostly on domestic and short-haul European routes, as a result of planned strike action by thousands of workers calling for higher pay.

 Verdi, representing 33,000 staff at the airline, announced the strike action on Friday to put pressure on Lufthansa management to make a better pay offer.